[Better Sex Products Review] For Play Couples’ Chocolate

 For Play notes that you should seek medical advice before using their products if you are pregnant, breastfeeding, or taking any medications.
 And, of course, you should avoid this product if you are allergic or sensitive to any of the ingredients.

-The Indirect Effects: Finding New Ways to Stay Connected
+The Indirect Effects of For Play Sex Chocolate: Finding New Ways to Stay Connected

 For Play Couples' Chocolate